JefroB/AI-Tools/README.md

 # AI Tools

-A comprehensive collection of utilities designed for AI assistants and developers, providing enhanced file operations, code manipulation, execution capabilities, and project management tools.
+A comprehensive collection of utilities designed for AI assistants and developers, providing enhanced file operations, code manipulation, execution capabilities, project management tools, and cost-efficiency features.

 ## Overview

 AI Tools provides a set of utilities that simplify common operations with improved error handling and enhanced options.
 These tools are particularly useful for AI assistants that need to interact with the file system, manipulate code, execute commands, and manage projects in a robust and user-friendly way.
+Version 2.0 adds significant features for error reduction and cost efficiency.

 ## Features